open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 to propagate context for message scenarios and how to standardize context propagation for existing message protocols._

-The additions proposed in this document are not breaking or invalidating any of the existing semantic conventions for messaging, but rather make an implicit requirement explicit.
+The additions proposed in this document neither break nor invalidate any of the existing semantic conventions for messaging, but rather make an implicit requirement explicit.